 - To produce a list of the Library's DVDs, search for Notes that begin with "Videodisc" in the Library catalog.

-- The Library has a selection of children's games on CD-ROM in Youth Services.
-CD-ROMs may be checked out for one week.
+- The Library has a selection of games on CD-ROM in Youth Services and videogames in a variety of formats in Youth Services and Teen Services.
+Videogames and CD-ROMs may be checked out for one week.

-- There is a check out limit of 2 CD-ROMs.
+- There is a check out limit of 2 electronic games.

 Click on each service for more information.